Lohitha-github/assignment2-julakanti/README.md

 # assignment2-julakanti
 # lohitha julakanti
-## The National Museum of Toys and Miniatures
+###### Saint Louis Art Museum

-**The National Museum of Toys and Miniatures** features the world's largest collection of fine-scale miniatures and one of **the nation's largest collection of historic toys** on public display.
+The Saint Louis Art Museum is **one of the principal U.S. art museums, with paintings, sculptures, cultural objects, and ancient masterpieces**from all corners of the world.
+A world renowned fine arts museum known for **its outstanding and comprehensive collection spanning 5000 years of cultures and genres**.Its three-story building stands in Forest Park in St. Louis, Missouri, where it is visited by up to a half million people every year.